-Bipolar disorder is a mental health problem that mainly affects a person’s mood.
-If you have Bipolar disorder, you're likely to have times where you experience; Manic or hypomanic episodes, which means feeling high or Depressive episodes, which means feeling low, and with potentially some psychotic symptoms (like hallucinations or delusions) during manic or depressive episodes.
+Bipolar Disorder is a mental health problem that mainly affects a person’s mood.
+If an individual has Bipolar Disorder, they are likely to have times where they experience; Manic or hypomanic episodes (which means feeling high), or Depressive episodes (which means feeling low).
+They can also potentially experience some psychotic symptoms (like hallucinations or delusions) during manic or depressive episodes.
 These swings in mood are sometimes called mood episodes or mood states.
 Not everyone experiences mood episodes in the same way or for the same amount of time.

-We all have changes in our mood, but in Bipolar disorder these changes can feel very distressing and have a big impact on a person’s life.
-An individual may feel high and low moods that are extreme, and swings in their mood are overwhelming.
-And may feel and behave very differently, depending on their mood.
-This can be difficult and confusing.
+We all have changes in our mood, but in Bipolar Disorder, these changes can feel very distressing and can have a big impact on a person’s life.
+An individual may feel high and low moods that are extreme, and endure swings in their mood, which are overwhelming.
+A person may feel and behave very differently, depending on their mood.
+This can be very difficult and confusing for someone.

 What does Bipolar mean?